 This chronic condition appears as inflamed and itchy patches of skin on the knees, elbows, hands, feet, scalp, or back, and this honey mask can help soothe the itchiness.

 Mix 1/4 cup honey and 1 crushed banana.
 Apply to damp skin, and leave on for 15 to 20 minutes.
 Remove with a damp cloth, pat dry, and apply moisturizer.

-Want to give your complexion a quick refresher?
+Want to give your skin a quick refresher?

 Try a homemade herbal facial using steam, says Stephanie Tourles, licensed holistic aesthetician and author of Organic Body Care Recipes.
 “Exposing your face to steam encourages pores to open, which helps release toxins, minimizes wrinkles, and sends moisture to deep skin layers,” she says.
 Try it at home: Boil three cups of purified or distilled water; remove from heat, and add six teaspoons of fresh herbs (double that amount if using dry herbs); cover and steep for five minutes.
 Remove the cover and drape a large towel over your head, shoulders, and the pot.
 Keep your face roughly 10 inches from the pot for five minutes, keeping your eyes closed.
 Not sure which herbs to use?
 Choose ones that work best for your skin type.

-Normal or combination skin: Calendula or chamomile blossoms gently calm all skin types.
+- Normal or combination: Calendula or chamomile blossoms gently calm all skin types.

-Inflamed skin (or acne): Don’t try a facial steam until the outbreak subsides.
+- Inflamed (or acne): Don’t try a facial steam until the outbreak subsides.